is not advancement,

 the lantern-shaped feeder that hangs

-from my deck,
+from my deck,a wren descended

 a hundred diagonal feet